ms/buildtogether.tech/src/delivery.md

 Lots of tools exist that will handle these, but they all have shortcomings.
 You can create your report as a set of wiki pages or Google Docs, but they don't flag conflicts between concurrent authors.
-On the other end of the spectrum are WYSIWYG editors like <span i="Microsoft Word">Microsoft Word</span> and <span i="LibreOffice">LibreOffice</span>.
+On the other end of the spectrum are WYSIWYG editors like [% i "Microsoft Word" %]Microsoft Word[% /i %] and [% i "LibreOffice" %]LibreOffice[% /i %].
 Unfortunately, these get in the way at least as much as they help:

-1. They store documents in non-text formats that <span i="version control!inability to handle office documents">version control systems can't diff or merge</span>.
+1. They store documents in non-text formats that [% i "version control!inability to handle office documents" %]version control systems can't diff or merge[% /i %].

 2. It's hard to write scripts to process these documents, so inclusions (such as code fragments) have to be done manually.